What is

 Before looking at the actual data, let’s take a look at its structure.
 The components of behavioral data can be broadly divided into three groups that mirror a real language.

-• Main entity (subject) – The main actor or entity, normally the user or customer.
+• Main entity (subject) – The main actor or entity, normally the user, customer, or AI agent acting on their behalf.

 • Event (verb) – Describes the event (e.g. ‘button click’).